 - Drum or developer unit malfunction (only applies to multi-component copier systems)

-- Drum blade malfunction resulting in large lines vertically down the page
+- Drum-blade malfunction, resulting in large lines vertically down the page

 - Issue with fusers

-3 - Cartridge or Toner Issue
+3. Cartridge or Toner Issues

 - Manufacturer Error – bring a copy of the poor quality copies and the cartridge to the place of purchase and request a replacement.